plebbit/plebbit-js/README.md

   commentCid: string,
   vote: 1 | -1 | 0 // 0 is needed to cancel a vote
 }
-CommentIpns (IPNS record) {
+CommentUpdate (IPNS record Comment.ipnsName) {
-  latestCommentCid: string, // the most recent comment in the linked list of posts
+  editedContent: string, // the author has edited the comment content
   upvoteCount: number,
   downvoteCount: number,
   sortedComments: {hot: SortedComments}, // only preload page 1 sorted by 'hot', might preload more later